renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 |Fire's WIL stat is 25, so his *target number* (TN) for the check is 75.
 |His player roles a D%, and gets 65; Fire has succeeded, and his *margin of success* (MoS) is 65.
 |If his player had rolled an 89, Fire would have failed, and his *margin of failure* (MoF) would have been 14.
-|

 There are limits to what a *target number* can be.
-A TN can never be greater than 98; a 99 always fails (and is always a critical failure at that; see below).
+A TN can never be greater than 98; a 99 always fails (and is always a *critical failure*).
-Similarly, a TN can never be less than 1; a 0 always succeeds (and is a critical success).
+Similarly, a TN can never be less than 1; a 0 always succeeds (and is a *critical success*).

 [[gmguidance]]
 |